andrefchaves/nuke-env/README.md

 # Helpers
-NukeDotHelper
-Auto Dot Labeler when the node input is hidden
+NukeDotHelper: Auto Dot Labeler when the node input is hidden